aplus-framework/dev-commands/SECURITY.md

 # Security Policy

-Aplus Framework CLI Commands Library runs **SAST** each new pipeline and all known vulnerabilities are monitored.
+Aplus Framework Dev Commands Library runs **SAST** each new pipeline and all known vulnerabilities are monitored.

 ## Supported Versions